 The Hooghly River is the main artery running through the history of Bengal.
 Bengal was the richest province in India for a time, its lush soil producing indigo, opium and rice crops and its exquisite textiles were known as ‘woven wind’.
 This progressive, wealthy and cultured land drew people from all over the world - Islam, Hinduism, Jainism and Christianity all flourished here.
 The long history of this province leaves a legacy of magnificent temples, buildings and parks.
-Tour leaders John and Susi Richardson will share their wide knowledge and personal family connections with India during the tour.

 Ground only price excluding international flights and transfers: $4,855